Unity of Heaven and humanity

-Unity of Heaven and humanity (天人合一 (Tiān rén héyī)) is an ancient Chinese philosophical concept that is found common across all Chinese religions and philosophies.
+Unity of Heaven and humanity (天人合一 (Tiān rén héyī)) is an ancient Chinese philosophical concept that is found common across many Chinese religions and philosophies.
 The basic idea is that societal phenomena such as physiology, ethics, and politics of humanity are direct reflections of Tian, "heaven" or "nature."

 History

 The idea finds its origins in ancient Chinese religion, in which humans were possessed by spirits and in a trance.
 This early shamanistic experience can still be found in forms of present-day Chinese folk religion.
 The notion was discussed as early as the Spring and Autumn Warring States period, but was later elaborated within Confucianism, Daoism, and Buddhism.

 Confucianism

 It was cited by Dong Zhongshu in the Han Dynasty as heaven and mankind induction, and by Cheng-Zhu school of Neo-Confucianism is derived from the theory of the Divine Principle.

 Daoism

 In Daoism, Tian or "Heaven" is nature, and humanity is a part of nature, as the saying goes: "If there is man, there is also heaven; if there is heaven, there is also heaven.
 "Heaven and earth are born with me, and all things are one with me" (Zhuangzi).

+Heaven is sometimes seen as synonymous with the Dao or a natural energy that can be accessed by living in accordance with the Dao.